Arunprakaash/Arunprakaash/README.md

-# Hi!
-I am an AI Engineer with a strong foundation in computer science and a passion for leveraging AI/ML/RL technologies to create innovative solutions.
-Also, a hobbyist game developer.
+I'm an AI engineer by day, building cool stuff with AI, machine learning, and reinforcement learning.
+Always eager to dive into challenges that keep me learning, growing, and happily stressed!

 ![](https://komarev.com/ghpvc/?username=Arunprakaash)